lcphill/Parking-docs/Networking-Terms-Glossary.md

    - stacked VLANs or Double VLAN tagging (Q-in-Q means VLAN tunneling, where the 'Q' stands for 802.1Q)
 - 802.1Q (AKA dot1q): VLAN over Ethernet
    - Also see: 802.1a, VLAN
+   - Definitional:
       - "dot1q" is a system of VLAN tagging for Ethernet frames and accompanying bridge/switch handling procedures.
+      - A tunneling protocol encapsulating traffic from multiple customer VLANs with a singular outer service provider VLAN, avoiding overlapping IPAM issues.
+      - Tunneling preserves the inner VLANs.
+Fabric devices' forwarding decisions are based on the outermost VLAN tag.
+      - A dot1q-tunnel port sits at the edge of the tunneled network.
+Packets arriving at a tunnel port are encapsulated with an outer 802.1Q tag that can be trunked between multiple devices [like a traditional VLAN].
+When exiting a dot1-tunnel port, the outer tag is removed to revert the customer traffic to its original tagged or untagged state.
 - 802.1X (AKA dot1x):
    - Port-based authentication protocol
    - Application: switch access point (to include and wireless)
 - AAA network (authentication/authorization/accounting)
+   - PAE (Port access entity): A connected-endpoint is not allowed to send/receive traffic through a port until it is authenticated by a RADIUS server
+   - EAP (Extensible Authentication Protocol)
+   - CLI: Also see ```dot1x``` (refer to appropriate vendor' command reference manual)
+   - MAC security: Switch port that is restricted by number of MACs and/or specified MACs.
+      - ```switchport port-security maximum <n>``` # default is '1'
+      - ```mac address-table static 0034.24c2.8f11 vlan 10 interface ethernet 7```
 - ACI (application centric infrastructure)
    - SDN (software-defined networking) solution, a la network automation, developed by Cisco
 - ACL/firewall-rules AKA "filter"
+   - Also see route-map for detail
 - AF (address family) / AFI (address family identifier) / SAFI (subsequent AFI)
-   - Fields within MP-BGP::NLRI (see also)
+   - See also: MP-BGP, NLRI
+   - Definitional
+      - Declares the set of network layer protocols to which the address(es) carried in the nexthop field must belong.
+That is, the encoding format of the nexthop address.
+      - ```default bgp ipv4```
+         - Effectively, ipv4-unicast # Versus ipv6, noting ipv6 entirely negates ipv4 (Arista)
    - Address family was added to NLRI to differentiate network layer protocols in MP-BGP
+      - The AF data structure is used to define route advertising status to BGP neighbor addresses.
+Each neighbor address is assigned an activity level for each address family on the switch.
+The switch sends capability and network prefix advertisements to neighbors that are active within specified address families.
    - SAFI is supported within the L2VPN address family
       - Within the IPv4 and IPv6 address families, SAFIs such as Multicast Distribution Tree (MDT), tunnel, and VRF exist.
 - Anycast: (AKA, distributed anycast gateway)
    - Also see: MLAG, VARP
    - IP addressing scheme allowing multiple distributed physical nodes to share the same IP.